Manasavijayaraghavan/Cancer-Prediction/README.md

 **Installation**
 To run the notebooks, ensure you have the following dependencies installed:

--Python 3.x
+1. Python 3.x
--Jupyter Notebook
+2. Jupyter Notebook
--pandas
+3. pandas
--scikit-learn
+4. scikit-learn
--matplotlib
+5. matplotlib

 **Results**